 This time of the year, Christmas becomes extra popular.
 We highly recommend stopping at the community’s post office to get your holiday cards stamped with the official Christmas, Florida stamp.
 The local post office handles more than 300,000 pieces of mail each year during the season.
-It’s fun to get feedback from your friends and family when they receive your card postmarked from Christmas!
+It’s fun to get feedback from your friends and family when they receive your card postmarked from Christmas in Florida!

 The Kirby Farm Christmas Express Train, Williston